How can Germany better protect its synagogues? | DW | 11.10.2019

 "When society is divided and polarized, then the question always comes up: What about the Jews?"

-Visitors from abroad, however, are far less concerned about Jewish people in Germany.
-An elderly Jewish couple from Australia is also visiting the synagogue.
+Visitors from abroad, however, seem less perturbed about the situation of Jewish people in Germany.
+An elderly Jewish couple from Australia visiting the synagogue in Berlin said they were glad to see police.

-"We are very glad to see the police here, and that Germany takes responsibility to protect synagogues," the man said.
+"We are happy that Germany takes responsibility to protect synagogues," the man said.
 His wife added that in their country, schools and synagogues also need to be protected by police.

 A young couple from London said they were shocked by the attack in Halle, but the woman added they were enjoying their visit and had not felt unsafe at all.